Calvin Coolidge: Massachusetts state legislator and mayor

 In 1906, the local Republican committee nominated Coolidge for election to the Massachusetts House of Representatives.
 He won a close victory over the incumbent Democrat, and reported to Boston for the 1907 session of the Massachusetts General Court.
 In his freshman term, Coolidge served on minor committees and, although he usually voted with the party, was known as a Progressive Republican, voting in favor of such measures as women's suffrage and the direct election of Senators.

-While in Boston, Coolidge became an ally, and then a liegeman, of then U.S. Senator Winthrop Murray Crane who controlled the western faction of the Massachusetts Republican Party; Crane's party rival in the east of the commonwealth was U.S. Senator Henry Cabot Lodge.
-Coolidge forged another key strategic alliance with Guy Currier, who had served in both state houses and had the social distinction, wealth, personal charm and broad circle of friends which Coolidge lacked, and which would have a lasting impact on his political career.
-In 1907, he was elected to a second term, and in the 1908 session Coolidge was more outspoken, though not in a leadership position.
+While in Boston, Coolidge became an ally, and then a liegeman, of then U.S. Senator Winthrop Murray Crane, who controlled the Massachusetts Republican Party's western faction; Crane's party rival in eastern Massachusetts was U.S. Senator Henry Cabot Lodge.
+Coolidge forged another key strategic alliance with Guy Currier, who had served in both state houses and had the social distinction, wealth, personal charm, and broad circle of friends Coolidge lacked, and which had a lasting impact on his political career.
+In 1907, Coolidge was reelected.
+In the 1908 session he was more outspoken, though not in a leadership position.

 Instead of vying for another term in the State House, Coolidge returned home to his growing family and ran for mayor of Northampton when the incumbent Democrat retired.
 He was well liked in the town, and defeated his challenger by a vote of 1,597 to 1,409.
-During his first term (1910 to 1911), he increased teachers' salaries and retired some of the city's debt while still managing to effect a slight tax decrease.
-He was renominated in 1911, and defeated the same opponent by a slightly larger margin.
+During his first term from 1910 to 1911, he increased teachers' salaries and retired some of the city's debt while still managing to effect a slight tax decrease.
+In 1911, he was renominated and defeated the same opponent by a slightly larger margin.